unzagi/ConfigurationAutomation4NADs/README.md

 	# < ------------ configuration end ------------>

-3. Paste in the NADS config over the top of  where it says:
+3. Paste in the NADS config

+Paste the configuration over the top of:

 	# Paste your configuration here, then set the variables based on jinja_variables_template and any additional one add to sed file."